lockbook/lockbook/docs/installing-cli.md

 ## Quick Install

-Our binary has no dependencies just, `curl -O` the latest release for your operating system, `tar -xzf` the download and `sudo cp` the binary anywhere on your `$PATH`.
+Our binary has no dependencies.
+Simply:
+* `curl -O` the latest release for your operating system
+* `tar -xzf` the download
+* `sudo cp` the binary anywhere on your `$PATH`

 Repeat the process to upgrade to newer versions.

 [See our downloads.](https://github.com/lockbook/lockbook/releases)